-Figure 3: Plot showing cortical AV45 uptake for 325 ADNI subjects analyzed using Avid's template-based process method and the Freesurfer processing stream outlined here.
-We used the regression equation for this associatior convert Avid's autopsy-validated cutoff of 1.10 from Clark et al. (JAMA 2011) to Freesurfer "units", resulting in a Freesurfer cutoff of 1.11.
+Plot to the left shows cortical AV45 uptake for 325 ADNI subjects analyzed using Avid's template-based processing method and the Freesurfer processing stream outlined here.
+We used the regression equation for this association to convert Avid's autopsy-validated cutoff of 1.10 from Clark et al. (JAMA 2011) to Freesurfer "units", resulting in a Freesurfer cutoff of 1.11.